Why It Works

 1 tablespoon (15g) sugar, plus more to taste

-12 ounces (340g) boneless, skinless chicken thighs, thinly sliced (see note)
+12 ounces (340g) boneless, skinless chicken thighs or breast, thinly sliced

 2 stems mitsuba (optional; see note)